raymondkeogh/gameoflife/README.md

 This was done via [https://jigsaw.w3.org/css-validator/](https://jigsaw.w3.org/css-validator/)

-I received warning mostly about vendor extensions added by Autoprefixer.
+I received warnings mostly relating to vendor extensions added by Autoprefixer.
 There were two errors which I was unable to resolve without breaking the code.

 ```
 306 input[id="rainbow"]:checked ~ label i	Value Error : background is an incorrect operator